Confused about what to eat if you have Osteoporosis?

 The Food Standards Agency advises that we should all be eating two portions of fish a week, one of which should be oily fish.
 Fish such as whitebait, canned sardines, pilchards and salmon – where the canning process means that the bones are edible – are great sources of calcium.
 A 100g portion of fried whitebait contains 860mg of calcium, and 100g of sardines in tomato sauce has 500mg of calcium in it.

 Oily fish are also a good source of vitamin D which ensures that calcium is well absorbed.
 A 100g portion of grilled salmon contains 7.1 micrograms of vitamin D; 100g of tinned pilchards contains 14 micrograms of vitamin D. Oily fish are rich in omega-3 fatty acids.
 White fish such as cod, haddock, plaice and whiting contain some omega- 3 but at much lower levels than oily fish.

 We need some of following each day for bone health, but just a selection – not all:

 - dairy – milk, yogurt, cream, cheese etc.

 - green leafy vegetables such as cabbage, broccoli, kale, okra.fennel, spinach etc.

 - fish with small edible bones, such as sardines and pilchards.

-This vitamin is important as it helps your body to absorb calcium.
-Most vitamin D is made by our bodies when skin is exposed to sunlight.
+cancer.net say this vitamin is important as it helps your body to absorb calcium, then says most vitamin D is made by our bodies when skin is exposed to sunlight.
 Short-term exposure to sunlight without sunscreen (around 10 minutes, twice a day) when the sun is shining should be enough for the whole year.

 - oily fish such as sardines and salmon